zeling595/tp/docs/UserGuide.md

 #### Editing a booking : `editBooking`

 Edits an existing booking in the booking book.
+You should search for the booking you want to edit first using `findBooking` and note its BOOKING_ID.

 Format: `editBooking bid/BOOKING_ID [rid/ROOM_ID] [sd/START_DATE] [ed/END_DATE]`